Does affordable housing depreciate nearby property values?

 “A lot of the subsidy programs attach income targeting requirements to this threshold, for instance to be eligible for a housing voucher you have to make under a certain amount of money, and the voucher makes sure that tenants don’t have to pay more than 30 percent of their income on rent,” Pfeiffer said.

 The waiting list for these programs is incredibly long.
-The Housing Authority of Kern opened its Section 8 waiting list in January for the first time in 10 years.
+The Housing Authority of Kern County in California, for example, opened its Section 8 waiting list in January for the first time in 10 years.

 Pfeiffer said that cultivating affordable housing is critical to a growing economy.
 When housing is affordable, the area becomes more attractive to prospective employees.
 People also have more disposable income to spend on the local economy when housing is affordable.